Purnima Sen

+Parveen Banu (née: Purnima Sengupta), most popularly known as Purnima Sen, was a Bangladeshi Bengali actress.
+She is often regarded as the first actress of Dhakai cinema.

+Early life

-Purnima Sen (Full name: Purnima Sengupta; 1930–1997) was a Bengali actress.
-She was born in Guwahati, Assam.
-However, her ancestral home was in Patharghata, Barguna District.
-Later, her family moved to East Bengal and she lived in Patharghata, Chittagong until her death.
+Parveen was born in Guwahati, Assam, British India.
+However, her ancestral home is in Patharghata, Barguna District in modern-day Barisal, Bangladesh.
+During her childhood, she alongside her family returned to East Bengal (now Bangladesh) and settled in Chittagong.

+Career

-She began her artistic career as a dancer.
+Parveen began her artistic career as a dancer in Chittagong.
+She gained early recognition in this field.
 Later, she began her acting career through Mukh O Mukhosh, the first sound film of then East Pakistan (now Bangladesh).
+She has starred in other renowned East Bengali/Bangladeshi films such as Kancher Deyal and Sonar Kajol.

+Personal life

-In 1962, she married businessman and film producer Mohammad Nasir, converted to Islam and changed her name to Parveen Banu.
-Her daughter Nasrin began acting in films and later married renowned actor Jashim.
+In 1962, she married businessman and film producer Mohammad Nasir, converting to the Islamic faith and changing her name to Parveen Banu.
+She had a daughter from this marriage, Nasrin, a film actress and former wife to the renowned Bangladeshi actor Jashim.